Part two in the four-part series: Is Homeschooling Unfair to Children?

 That being said, it is my personal belief that there are some topics that everyone should be exposed to, whether they show an interest in it or not.
 These would be your basics, of course: the reading, writing, and the fundamentals of math.
 These subjects are the underpinning of so many others, and without them, that desire for knowledge and the ability to seek it out and express it will be limited.

 A child may not show an interest in learning to write an argumentative essay, take notes in shorthand, or learn multiplication, but without such basic skills, it may be difficult for them to be an effective lifelong learner.
 (As with anything, there are, of course, exceptions to this as well).

-In fact, one of the many things that factored into our personal decision to homeschool was an article I read in the paper when my eldest children were preschool-aged, announcing that both handwriting and long division were being removed from the provincial curriculum due to obsolescence.
+In fact, one of the many things that factored into our personal decision to homeschool was an article I read in the paper when my eldest children were preschool-aged, announcing that teaching handwriting and long division were no longer required in our provincial curriculum due to obsolescence.
 Apparently, these skills were no longer deemed worthy of being taught, as computers and calculators can now take care of them for us.

 I strongly disagreed.
 These were two knowledge gaps that I didn’t want my children to have.

 But I’ve come to accept that there will, nonetheless, be many.
 The best that any of us can do is equip our children with the skills and tools they need to fill knowledge gaps as they arise.

 Continue reading the other posts in the series here: